martineizayaga/hylia/src/posts/gameboy.md

 - Browsers have different pseudo selectors for input sliders and thumbs.
 - WebKit input sliders won't show styling if it has `orientation="vertical"`.
 You should probably rotate the slider instead.
 - `border-radius` can have more than one value and has a handy shorthand.
-- Implementing designs from Dribble is kinda fun :).
+- Implementing designs from Dribble is kinda fun. :)